fluentci-io/fluentci-engine/README.md

 ## 🔭 OpenTelemetry Tracing

 FluentCI Engine supports OpenTelemetry tracing.
-To enable it, set the `OOTEL_EXPORTER_OTLP_ENDPOINT` or `OTEL_EXPORTER_ZIPKIN_ENDPOINT` (if you want to use Zipkin) environment variable to the desired endpoint.
+To enable it, set the `OTEL_EXPORTER_OTLP_ENDPOINT` or `OTEL_EXPORTER_ZIPKIN_ENDPOINT` (if you want to use Zipkin) environment variable to the desired endpoint.

 ![jaeger](./.github/assets/jaeger.png)
 ![zipkin](./.github/assets/zipkin.png)